 Werner Heisenberg

-Werner Heisenberg was a renowned German physicist and one of the key pioneers of quantum mechanics.
-He is best known for the formulation of the Heisenberg Uncertainty Principle, which states that the position and velocity of an object cannot both be measured exactly, at the same time, even in theory.
-Heisenberg was awarded the Nobel Prize in Physics in 1932 for the creation of quantum mechanics.
-His work had a profound impact on the understanding of atomic and subatomic processes.
+Werner Heisenberg was a German theoretical physicist and one of the key pioneers of quantum mechanics.
+He is best known for the development of the Heisenberg uncertainty principle, which states that the position and the momentum of a particle cannot both be precisely determined at the same time.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.